skyatmoon/CHoiCe-Dataset/README.md

 #### Dataset Sturcture

-*<u>"The data of the dataset is collected from Professor Tom Gedeon and the complete handwriting paper of the CEDAR handwriting dataset.
-The data format is a 28x28 ".png" format picture.
-The data set has a total of sixty-two categories of 0-9, a-z and A-Z, corresponding to the files "data (1)" to "data (62)" in the order of "label.txt".
-The data set is divided into two parts, the unprocessed original data image is stored in the "data (1)" to "data (62)" in the "V0.2/data" folder, and the binarized data image Stored in "data (1)" to "data (62)" in the "V0.2/data-bin" folder."</u>*
+*<u>"The data format is a 28x28 ".png" format picture.
+The data set has a total of 62 categories of 0-9, a-z and A-Z, corresponding to the files "0" to "61" in the order of "label.txt".
+The data set is divided into two parts, the unprocessed original data image is stored in the "0" to "61" in the "V0.3/data" folder, and the binarized data image Stored in "0" to "61" in the "V0.3/data-bin" folder."</u>*

 *<u>"The file structure is looking as follows.
 Feel free to find what you want in the data set."</u>*